top of page

 This journey is for you if you’re fascinated by culture and thirsty for adventure.
 You’re flexible and don't mind the challenge of the unexpected.
 You aren’t intimidated by bumpy roads or Indian toilets or no electricity.
 Landscapes thrill you and cultures intrigue you.
 Meeting locals, blending in and getting a feel for a place is more important than getting a perfect Instagram shot and ticking a million bucket list items.
 You appreciate the freedom to explore without relying on a rigid itinerary or constant hand-holding from us.

-This journey may NOT be the best choice for you if you prioritise the luxury and comforts of home while traveling, or want to travel as fast as possible, or if you have specific high maintenance needs.
+This journey may NOT be the best choice for you if you are physically unfit or prioritise the luxury and comforts of home while traveling, or want to travel as fast as possible, or if you have specific high maintenance needs.
 Wifi, mobile data, hot water, and electricity aren't always available.
-You may have to use Indian toilets every once in a while, including where we stay.
+You may have to use Indian toilets or do the needful in the outdoors while trekking.
 Local foods comprise the majority of our diets unless you have restrictions.
 Accommodations in remote areas can be basic at best.
-You will be exploring at a relaxed pace and not rushing through places.
+You will be roughing it up through dense subtropical jungles.

 Disclaimer